fcrepo-exts/fcrepo-import-export/README.md

 * [perseids](https://raw.githubusercontent.com/duraspace/bagit-support/master/src/main/resources/profiles/perseids.json)
 * [beyondtherepository](https://raw.githubusercontent.com/duraspace/bagit-support/master/src/main/resources/profiles/beyondtherepository.json)

+### BagIt Hash Algorithms

+Hash algorithms can be specified using the `--bag-algorithms` option.
+The algorithms specified must be separated by a `,` and must be supported by the bag profile.
+If an algorithm is specified as required by the bag profile, it will automatically be included when exporting a bag.

 ### BagIt Metadata

 User supplied metadata for tag files can be provided with a Yaml file specified by the `-G` or `--bag-config` option.